huggingface/blog/intro-graphml.md

 ### Walk-based approaches

 **Walk-based approaches** use the probability of visiting a node j from a node i on a random walk to define similarity metrics; these approaches combine both local and global information. **Node2Vec**, for example, simulates random walks between nodes of a graph, then processes these walks with a skip-gram, much like we would do with words in sentences, to compute embeddings.
-These approaches can also be used in the **page rank method**, to assign to each node an importance score (based on its connectivity to other nodes for, evaluated as its frequency of visit by random walk, for ex).
+These approaches can also be used in the **page rank method**, to assign to each node an importance score (based on its connectivity to other nodes, evaluated as its frequency of visit by random walk, for example).

 However, these methods have limits: they cannot obtain embeddings for new nodes, do not capture structural similarity between nodes finely, and cannot use added features.